Healthcare in Texas: Healthcare Providers in Texas

+The table below shows the top Health Provider classifications by Specialty and ACA Plan Participation, with primary practice addresses in Texas.
+There are 9,573 pharmacies (6,511 accept ACA plans) staffed by 20,470 pharmacists in Texas (update: Mon, 09 Jun 2025 19:34 GMT), according to the NPPES via summary report by Pharmacy Near Me pharmacy locator.

 Texas Department of State Health Services

 The Texas Department of State Health Services manages state government projects in Texas.

 The health insurance marketplace for Texas is HealthCare.gov, which is also the federal marketplace usable by anyone.

 Hospitals in Texas

 Texas has hospitals serving every part of the state.